Torvaney/statsbombapi/README.md

  miscontrol=None, pass_=None, player_off=None, pressure=None, shot=None, substitution=None)
 ```

-## Other output formats
+## Configuration and extensibility

 If you don't want to use dataclasses, `statsbombapi` provides an extensible API client
-to enable you to fetch StatsBomb data in whatever format you want.
+to enable you to fetch StatsBomb data in whatever format you want, from whichever
+source you want.

 ### Loaders and Decoders

 The API Client is composed of a loader and a decoder:

+* The **loader** takes fetches StatsBomb data from some data source.
+For example,
+  the StatsBomb API, or the [StatsBomb Open Data repo](https://github.com/statsbomb/open-data/).
+* The **decoder** converts the statsbomb data into the desired format.
+For example, JSON, or dataclasses.

 ```python
 client = statsbombapi.StatsbombPublic()